velicki/Simple_Calculator/README.md

 Installation: Download or clone the repository to your local machine.

 Dependencies: Ensure you have Python installed on your system.
-Mini Calculator uses Tkinter, which is included in Python's standard library, so no additional installations are required.
+Simple Calculator uses Tkinter, which is included in Python's standard library, so no additional installations are required.

-Launch the Calculator: Run the Python script (Calculator.py) to launch the Mini Calculator application.
+Launch the Calculator: Run the Python script (Calculator.py) to launch the Simple Calculator application.

 Perform Calculations: Use the numerical buttons to input numbers and the operation buttons (+, -, *, /) to perform arithmetic operations.
 Press the "=" button to calculate the result.